Early Weight Averaging meets High Learning Rates for LLM Pre-training: Results

-Figures \ref{fig:pile1B} and \ref{fig:pile2.8B} illustrate that the checkpoints derived using \method{} demonstrate better test generalization than the checkpoints saved during original training for Pythia-1B and Pythia-2.8B models i.e. (moderate size LLMs).
-Next from Figures \ref{fig:pile6.9B} and \ref{fig:pile12B}, we observe significant improvements in test generalization during early-mid training regime and minor improvements towards the end for both Pythia-6.9B and Pythia-12B models.
-All the LLMs under consideration, have achieved lower perplexity with lesser training steps compared to original training trajectory, thereby saving significant amount of GPU hours, subsequent training costs and ingested training data.
-The savings are computed based on Table \ref{table:hardware} in appendix.
-Note that for some datasets (e.g., Enron Emails), we observe stagnant performance towards the end of the trajectory.
-This observation may raise the question of whether to perform well on them, the amount of pre-training tokens can be significantly reduced \cite{minipile,runoutofdata,scalingdata}.
-Additionally, \method{} proves beneficial in situations where training such or similar models from scratch is necessary but can only be conducted over a limited number of training steps due to strict compute budgets.
+Figures \ref{fig:pile1B} and \ref{fig:pile2.8B} illustrate that the checkpoints derived using \method{} demonstrate better test generalization than the checkpoints saved during original training for the Pythia-1B and Pythia-2.8B models i.e. (moderate size LLMs).
+In Figures \ref{fig:pile6.9B} and \ref{fig:pile12B}, we observe significant improvements in test generalization during early-mid training regime and minor improvements towards the end for both Pythia-6.9B and Pythia-12B models.
+All the LAWA LLMs achieve lower perplexity with lesser training steps compared to the original training trajectory, thereby saving significant amount of GPU hours (Figure \ref{fig:savings}), subsequent training costs and ingested training data.
+The savings are computed based on Table \ref{table:hardware} in the appendix.
+Additionally, \method{} proves beneficial in situations where training similar models from scratch is necessary but can only be conducted over a limited number of training steps due to strict compute budgets.

 To analyze the phenomenon wherein moderate size LLMs exibit higher gains compared to their larger counterparts in test performance across both early-mid and final training trajectories, we delve into the Pythia suite's training methodologies.
-The authors of Pythia suite \citep{biderman2023pythia} report that they have used an exceptionally large batch size (2M tokens) and learning rate for Pythia-1B and Pythia-2.8B models to expedite the convergence, operating under the principle that \textit{``doubling the batch size halves the training time''}.
-Further supporting this strategy, \citet{goyal2017accurate} has previously argued that larger batch sizes necessitate larger learning rates for efficient training.
-Consequently, the Pythia-1B and Pythia-2.8B models have been trained with higher learning rates than those typically used with equivalent LLMs.
-To put this in perspective Pythia-1B is trained with 2 $\times$ batch size and 1.5 $\times$ learning rate compared to a slightly bigger 1.3B OPT \cite{zhang2022opt} and Cerebras-GPT \cite{dey2023cerebrasgpt} models with equivalent architecture .
-Similarly Pythia-2.8B model utilized 2 $\times$ batch size along with the same learning rate compared to 2.7B OPT model, and 2 $\times$ batch size with 0.8 $\times$ learning rate compared to 2.7B Cerebras-GPT model.
-For the larger Pythia models, such as Pythia-6.9B and Pythia-12B, learning rates are reduced to $1.2 \times 10^{-4}$ while maintaining the batch sizes to 2M tokens, in line with prior works.
+The authors of Pythia suite \citep{biderman2023pythia} report that they have used an exceptionally large batch size (2M tokens) and learning rate for Pythia-1B and Pythia-2.8B models to expedite the convergence.
+For the larger Pythia models, such as Pythia-6.9B and Pythia-12B, learning rates are reduced to $1.2 \times 10^{-4}$ while maintaining the batch sizes to 2M tokens, in line with prior work.
+Overall we observe thematically similar trends with the nanoGPT-2 experiments.